You’re welcome at the VSO, and we’re thrilled you’re joining us!

 This varies from venue to venue, so we recommend checking vso.org/events for door times and information about pre-concert events.

-For our classical concerts, we recommend arriving at least 15 minutes before the start time of the concert, so that you have plenty of time to find your seat and get comfortable before the concert begins.
+For our VSO at the Flynn and at the Paramount concerts, we recommend arriving at least 15 minutes before the start time of the concert, so that you have plenty of time to find your seat and get comfortable before the concert begins.
 You are encouraged to arrive even earlier if you wish to look through your program, socialize with friends, or enjoy any pre-concert events that may be occurring.

 When should I clap?